Purpose of Mindfulness

 The functional areas for a person’s mental activity might be modeled as an input from the world as sensed by the person (bright blue arrow at the top in figure), an output as the person decides whether or not to act via speech or deed (bright blue arrow at right), an area where memory is stored (worldview), and the processes of visualization, perception and expression.

 Researchers have found that people imagine what they are experiencing, and the information for that imagining comes from the worldview database.
 If the incoming information agrees with the database, then it will actually be experienced by the person.
 If it does not match the database, then it will either be changed to agree with the database and experienced in that changed form or rejected outright.
-(See the “Basic Functional Areas for Perception” diagram below.)
+(See the Functional Areas for Perception and Expression Diagram below.)

 Using this model, it becomes evident that worldview plays an important part in our lives.
 By all indications, we are born with a more-or-less empty worldview database.
 It appears reasonable to argue that we do begin with a degree of understanding, so that one might say that a child is “an old soul” if born with more than average understanding about the world.
 It seems reasonable to say that the average person’s worldview is full of what has been taught by teachers, parents, clergy and the media.
 Much of that is simply local custom or popular wisdom.